Little Magnetic Book: General organization of the book

 \subsection{Spectral analysis of model operators and spectral reductions}

 Chapter~\ref{intro-models} deals with model operators.
 This notion of model operators is fundamental in the theory of the magnetic Laplacian.
 We have already introduced some important and historical examples.
 There are essentially two natural ways to meet reductions to model operators.
 The first approach can be done thanks to a (space) partition of unity which reduces the spectral analysis to the one of localized and simplified models (we straighten the geometry and freeze the magnetic field).
 The second approach, which involves an analysis in the phase space, is to identify the possible different scales of the problem, that is the fast and slow variables.
 This often involves an investigation in the microlocal spirit: we shall analyze the properties of symbols and deduce a microlocal reduction to a spectral problem in lower dimension.
 In Chapter \ref{intro-models} we provide explicit examples of models and provide their spectral analysis.
-In Chapter \ref{intro-models}, Section \ref{Sec.pop} we introduce a model which is fundamental to describe the effect of conical singularities of the boundary on the magnetic eigenvalues.
-This is an example which is provided by the first kind of approach (freeze the geometry and the magnetic field).
-It will turn out that part of the spectral analysis of this model can be done in the spirit of the second approach in the small aperture limit (different scales and dimensional reduction).
 In Chapter \ref{intro-models}, Section \ref{Sec.vmf} we present a model related to vanishing magnetic fields in dimension two.
 Due to an inhomogeneity of the magnetic operator, this other model leads to a microlocal reduction and therefore to the investigation of an effective symbol.
-In fact, the example of Section \ref{Sec.vmf} can lead to a more general framework.
+In fact, the pedagogical example of Section \ref{Sec.vmf} can lead (and actually has led, in the last years) to a more general framework.
 In Chapter \ref{intro-models}, Section \ref{Sec.BOM} we provide a general and elementary theory of the \enquote{magnetic Born-Oppenheimer approximation} which is a systematic semiclassical reduction to model operators (under generic assumptions on some effective symbols).
 We also provide the first known examples of pure magnetic WKB constructions.